 Aromatherapy allows you to tap into certain specific compounds extracted from the leaves, flowers, fruits, seeds, bark, and roots of plants.

-These natural aromatic compounds are called essential oils.
+These wonderful aromatic compounds are called essential oils.

 When carefully produced, high-quality essential oils are pure and very concentrated.
 As little as a single drop can lift your spirit and improve your mood!

 There are multiple ways you can experience the potential of these exceptional compounds.
 Many people like to massage essential oils mixed with a “carrier” oil directly onto their skin.
 Others like to add them to their bath water or shampoo.
 Still, others can be used internally, if you’re using a high quality organic, food grade oil.

 In just a bit, I’ll be providing you with ideas for using essential oils topically and I’ll even give you some of my favorite “recipes.”